djrumala/djrumala.github.io/_publications/2023-10-its-miccai_faimi.md

 * <b>Validating Robustness with Subject-Wise Split</b>
   * This study validates previous findings suggesting a promising approach---subject-wise split demonstrates relative robustness and less vulnerability to data leakage compared to record-wise and late splitting strategies.
 However, challenges like underperformance indicate the need for further investigation, potentially with a larger and more diverse dataset.
 * <b>Future Directions</b>
-  * Addressing the observed limitations, future research should focus on refining data splitting strategies and exploring methods to improve model generalization.
-Incorporating a diverse dataset and balancing sensitive attributes could enhance model fairness and accuracy.
+  * Promoting Subject-wise split: future research should strongly consider subject-wise split for more reliable model evaluation and development.
+  * Investigating data variance and sensitive attributes: Further research should delve into the correlation between data splitting strategies and data variance, particularly exploring the influence of sensitive attributes such as age and sex.
+Understanding these relationships can lead to more nuanced and fair models.

 ## References
 1. Chaibub Neto, E., Pratap, A., Perumal, T.M., Tummalacherla, M., Snyder, P., Bot, B.M., Trister, A.D., Friend, S.H., Mangravite, L., Omberg, L.: Detecting the impact of subject characteristics on machine learning-based diagnostic applications. npj Digital Medicine 2(1), 99 (Oct 2019). [https://doi.org/10.1038/s41746-019-0178-x](https://doi.org/10.1038/s41746-019-0178-x){:target="_blank"}